Get rid of the flies, cockroaches and reduce the waste!

 A SAFE ORGANIC TREATMENT FOR

-FULL AND SMELLY PIT AND BLAIR TOILETS, SEPTIC TANKS, FRENCH DRAIN, SOAK PITS AND PACKAGE PLANTS
+FULL AND SMELLY PIT AND BLAIR TOILETS, SEPTIC TANKS, FRENCH DRAINS, SOAK PITS AND PACKAGE PLANTS

 TREATMENT OF WASTE WATER TREATMENT PLANTS TREATING EFFLUENT FROM human settlements, ABATTOIRS, distilleries, bottling AND milk processing PLANTS, etc.

 100g first time treatment: this dosage must be used the first time a pit toilet or septic tank is treated, whether it is smelly or full or not.
 This treatment will get rid of the smells and start the process of digesting the waste.

 25g monthly maintenance treatment: this dosage will keep the smells away and the level of the waste down.

 These dosages are sufficient to treat toilets which are used by up to 8 people per day.
 If more people use the toilet then the dose must be increased accordingly.
 See the dosing guide chart below for when more than 8 people use the toilet.

 1 x 100g or 4 x 25g Bio-Activator treatments must be used.